 She went silent.

-He flashed all of his cash on hand, a little more than eleven hundred, bait to coax the full story from her.
-He pulled the rubber band off the roll of bills and flattened the stack.
-Folded it in half, lengthwise to keep it from curling.
-Gave it a little ruffle.
+He flashed all his cash, a little more than seven hundred, bait to coax the full story from her.
+He rolled the rubber band off the roll of bills he pulled from his pocket.
+He flattened the stack, folded it in half, lengthwise to keep it from curling, Benjamins on top for show—gave it a little ruffle.
 She reached for it.
-But he didn’t let go, didn’t give it to her until she told him what there was to tell.
+But he didn’t let go, wasn’t going to give it to her until she told him what there was to tell.

 “And who the fuck is Hammerhead?”